Effects

 [fn save-user! [name]

-When you see a ! at the end of a function name, you immediately know it does something beyond pure computation.
+[Store.set "user" name]]A ! at the end of a name tells you, at a glance, that the function does more than compute.
 It might write to a database, print to the console, or launch a rocket.
-The bang is a social contract: "this function has side effects, handle with care."
+The bang is a quiet promise between authors: this one has side effects, handle with care.

 Testing with Effects

-This is where algebraic effects really shine.
-Testing effectful code is trivial because you just swap in a different handler.
+This is where algebraic effects pay for themselves.
+Testing effectful code costs almost nothing, because testing is only a matter of swapping in a different handler.
 No mocking libraries.
 No dependency injection frameworks.
-No test doubles that implement twelve interface methods when you only care about two.
+No test double that implements twelve interface methods when you care about exactly two.

 LOON